MicrosoftDocs/customer-insights/ci-docs/audience-insights/data-unification-contacts.md

 [!INCLUDE [m3-task-details-include](../includes/m3-task-details.md)]

-The unified contact profile entity, called **Contqacts**, displays on the **Entities** page in the **Profiles** section.
-The first successful unification run creates the unified *Contact* entity.
+The unified contact profile entity, called **ContactsCustomer**, displays on the **Entities** page in the **Profiles** section.
+The first successful unification run creates the unified *Contacts* entity.
 All subsequent runs expand that entity.

 ## Next Step